Separation of Church and State issues:

 "... has the primary effect of endorsing religion and excessively entangles the government in religion."
 1

 Judge Stephanie D. Thacker wrote the majority opinion -- a 33 page document.
-She said:
+She said, in part:

 "... the display aggrandizes the Latin cross," 2 so that a casual observer would conclude that the state government is preferentially endorsing Christianity above other religious beliefs, and [above] no religious belief.